h4md153v63n/CTFs/01_HTB/26_Jarvis.md

 ![image](https://github.com/h4md153v63n/CTFs/assets/5091265/eb62cf73-f4b8-409e-8470-1e96c9a11351)

 + Database is MariaDB 10.1.48.
-Next, tyr to print out the list of password hashes step by step.
+Next, try to print out the list of password hashes step by step.

 + **Enumerate DBs:** **List DBs** using **group_concat()** which puts all the values from different rows into one string, and concats multiple rows of the same table with one query.
 Otherwise, you get nothing because of querying more than one column in the sub select query.
 In order to output multiple columns, you can use the group_concat() function.
 ```